A Retirement Fact Sheet

 About one in three seniors who live independently also live alone.
 In fact, the Institute on Aging notes that nearly half of women older than age 75 are on their own.
 Compared to male seniors, female seniors are nearly twice as likely to live without a spouse, partner, family member, or roommate.1

 Around 64% of women say that they have no “Plan B” if forced to retire early.
-That is, they would have to completely readjust and reassess their vision of retirement, and redetermine their sources of retirement income.
+That is, they would have to completely readjust and reassess their vision of retirement and also redetermine their sources of retirement income.
 The Transamerica Center for Retirement Studies learned this from its latest survey of more than 6,300 U.S. workers.3

 What financial facts should you consider as you retire?
 What monetary realities might you need to acknowledge as your retirement progresses from one phase to the next?The reality of retirement may surprise you.
 If you have not met with a financial professional about your retirement savings and income needs, you may wish to do so.
 When it comes to retirement, the more information you have, the better.